-Kara Ruecker is a 2016 San Francisco Marathon Ambassador and endurance athlete who has set out to complete more races in California this year, including completion of the SF/Berkeley Challenge.
+Kara Ruecker is a 2016 Biofreeze San Francisco Marathon Ambassador and endurance athlete who has set out to complete more races in California this year, including completion of the SF/Berkeley Challenge.
 Her personal blog is Run Bird Legs Run.

 This year especially, I am very motivated to get back to racing.
 Having a 6 month break will do that for you.
 When I originally thought about what I’d like my 2016 racing calendar to look like, I had three goals:

 - Get myself back to marathon shape by the end of 2016 (10 months post baby)